btalabs/uniond/README.md

 ##Spending

 Treasurer(s) can spend funds belonging to the UnionD.
+Funds are collected through dues paid by the members and by the profitable activies of the UnionD.
 If there are multiple treasurers, spending is by a super-majority (multi-sig).

 ##Elections